-The Bridgwater 3D Printing Competition 2017 provides young people and schools with an opportunity to learn more about 3D printing and design.
+The Bridgwater 3D Printing Competition 2017 provided young people and schools with an opportunity to learn more about 3D printing and design.

 Encouraging young people to engage with digital projects using exciting technology can set them on a path to digital skills development.

-Focussing our competition on Bridgwater culture, history and geography fosters interest in the local area, develops civic pride and promotes information sharing in communities.
+Focussing our competition on Bridgwater culture, history and geography fosters interest in the local area, developed civic pride and promoted information sharing in communities.

 “3D Printing Experience” at the R & D offices of Cel-Robox

 (their latest technology and experimental materials – definitely top secret!)

 Xbox One and 2 Minecraft Games donated by CEX

 3 Raspberry Pie computer starter kits donated by Code Club

 Designs could be realistic or representational, for example; a building, a place, a festival, a logo, agriculture, industry, a community or cultural event.